MicrosoftDocs/microsoft-community-training/microsoft-community-training/content-management/content-management/create-content/create-course-category/6_add-practice-course-and-exam.md

 title: Add practice quiz and exam for a course
 original-url: https://docs.microsoftcommunitytraining.com/docs/add-practice-course-and-exam
 ---

+# Add practice quiz and exam for a course

 Microsoft Community Training platform allows trainers to add assessments as a way to evaluate learners on their knowledge and proficiency.
 The platform provides two types of assessments in the form of Practice Quiz and Exam containing one or more multiple-choice questions.

 **Practice Quiz** - A Practice Quiz serves as a refresher for learners and facilitate revision of a particular lesson.
 There is no limit to the number of Practice Quizzes you can add to a course.

 **Exam**  -  An Exam is used to evaluate learners on their proficiency and knowledge in a particular course to measure learning outcome.
 Unlike practice quiz, an exam has limited number of attempts and a passing percentage as specified by the trainer.

 In this article, you will learn more about how to add assessments to a course followed by an overview on sample assessment question types, in respective sections:

 ### Permission Level